Carfury

 There are great places to visit near Carfury including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a several good country parks in the Carfury area like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+There are a number of country parks near Carfury including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-There are a number of towns near Carfury including Callington, Polperro, and St Ives.
+The area around Carfury features a number of interesting towns including Callington, Polperro, and St Ives.

 Places near Carfury feature a number of interesting historic buildings including Mount Edgcumbe House and Country Park.

-Cornwall Airport Newquay, and Land's End Airport are some of Carfury best airports to visit near Carfury.
+Cornwall Airport Newquay, and Land's End Airport are great places to visit near Carfury if you like airports.

 Carfury History